-1055 3.Z.5 Security Considerations
+3.13.5 Security Considerations

-The Communicate PCD Data-hData transaction is subject to perhaps the greatest security threat of all the transactions in the RPM Profile as it is likely to utilize the public internet and unsecure public networks.
-To assure some level of consistent security, this profile requires, at minimum, support for TLS encryption and the support of oAuth BearerToken authentication in this transaction.
+1050 The Communicate PCD Data-hData transaction is subject to any of the security threats of transactions that utilize the public internet and unsecure public networks.
+To assure some level of consistent security, this transaction requires, at minimum, support for TLS encryption and the support of oAuth BearerToken authentication in this transaction.

-3.Z.5.1 Security Audit Considerations
+3.13.5.1 Security Audit Considerations

-There are no auditing requirements in this transaction though the use of ATNA auditing is optional.
+1055 There are no auditing requirements in this transaction though the use of ATNA auditing is optional.

-3.Z.5.2 Device Observation Reporter Specific Security Considerations
+3.13.5.2 Device Observation Reporter Specific Security Considerations

-Being part of the Sensor Data Consumer or Device Observation Source, the Device Observation Reporter faces the same security risks as those actors; the primary risk being compromising of personal data via theft of the device.
+Being part of the Sensor Data Consumer or Sensor Data Source, the Device Observation Reporter faces the same security risks as those actors; the primary risk being compromising of

+- 1060 personal data via theft of the device.
 The Device Observation Reporter is often a personal mobile device such as an Android phone or tablet and these devices may have all kinds of personal information; including financial.
 The Device Observation Reporter implementation will store medical data on failed transfers and it may also store the medical data for review.
-Given that the unit is often in the home, it falls outside of HIPPA jurisdiction.
-Given that the range of data sensitivity in a remote patient monitoring situation is so great, this profile does not specify any non-transaction based security requirements.
+Since the unit is often in the home, it may fall outside of any regional safeguards that might be in place for - 1065 health care providers and associated supporting partners that will handle personal medical data.
+On the other hand, given that the range of data sensitivity in a remote patient monitoring situation is so great, no non-transaction based security requirements are required.
 Encryption of local data, and password, fingerprint, facial recognition, etc. access to the unit hosting the Device Observation Reporter software is left up to the implementation.

-3.Z.5.3 Device Observation Consumer Specific Security Considerations
+1070 3.13.5.3 Device Observation Consumer Specific Security Considerations

-The Device Observation Consumer Actor is typically resident on a third party remote server or a server located at the institution of the Health Care Provider.
+The Device Observation Consumer Actor is typically resident on a third party remote server or a server located at the institution of the health care provider.
 This actor has all the security risks that any medical data stored in a professional environment faces.
-But given its professional environment, it is also subject to HIPPA requirements.
+It is likely subject to regional safeguards for the handling of personal medical data.

-3.ZA PCC-Y PCD Communicate PCD Data-SOAP Transaction
+1075 3.14 PCC-14 PCD Communicate PCD Data-SOAP Transaction

-3.ZA.1 Scope
+3.14.1 Scope